horrorho/InflatableDonkey/README.md

 ## InflatableDonkey
 iOS9 iCloud backup retrieval proof of concept development tool

 * Ok!
 So I'm going to be snowed under with work and other commitments.
-Sadly this does mean that my Github projects will be on indefinite hiatus.
+Sadly this does mean that my Github projects will remain on indefinite hiatus.

 ### What is it?
 Java playground/ proof of concept command-line tool (currently a work in progress) to demonstrate the key steps in recovering iOS9 iCloud backups.
 It does not and will not offer a complete iCloud backup retrieval solution.
 It's primarily intended for developers or otherwise generally nosy folk.